noaa-nws-cpc/jawf-geotiff-generator/README.md

 ENDVARS
 ```

 A daily climatology based on the 1997-2017 period corresponding to these data is available within the application in `${JAWF_GEOTIFFS}/climos/precipitation`.
-See the GrADS ctl file `precipitation-climatology.ctl` for more information.
+See the GrADS ctl file `precipitation-climatology.ctl` for a description of these data.

-### CPC High-Resolution Daily Temperature Grids
+### CPC High-Resolution Daily Temperature Grids (Land-Only)

-These data are considered the primary source for temperature products delivered to JAWF.
-Data only exists over land, however, and gridpoints that partially span over water are set to missing values, which causes some coverage problems along coastlines and narrow land-masses.
-To resolve this, GeoTIFF products using a secondary temperature dataset, described below, are also created.
-Downstream GIS-based applications can underlay the secondary dataset to provide coverage along the coastlines.
+Note: Data coverage is problematic near coastlines.
+Therefore, in addition to geotiff creation using this dataset, geotiffs created using the coarser-resolution CPC merged land/ocean temperature dataset are also provided.
+JAWF operations using this secondary dataset as an underlay to "fill in" the coastline temperatures.
+See

-**Internal Location:** `$DATA_IN/cwlinks/temp/GLOBAL/hi_res/y${YYYY}/CPC_GLOBAL_T_V0.x_10min.lnx.${YYYY}${MM}${DD}`
+**CPC Operational Location:** `$DATA_IN/cwlinks/temp/GLOBAL/hi_res/y${YYYY}/CPC_GLOBAL_T_V0.x_10min.lnx.${YYYY}${MM}${DD}`

 **Public Location:** Unknown